bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Essential-React-Interview-Questions-For-Aspiring-Frontend.md

 <!-- -->

 - <span id="7a12">You can also <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals" class="markup--anchor markup--li-anchor">interpolate values</a> into JSX.</span>
-- <span id="f405">Set a variable to the string, "world”, and replace the string of "world” in the NavLinks JSX element with the variable wrapped in curly braces:</span>
+- <span id="f405">Set a variable to the string, "world", and replace the string of "world" in the NavLinks JSX element with the variable wrapped in curly braces:</span>

 > **Accessing props:**